zbmed-semtec/wmd-word2vec/README.md

 ## Code Implementation 🛠

-The [`generate_embeddings.py`](./code/generate_embeddings.py) script uses the RELISH Tokenized npy file as input and supports the generation and training of Word2Vec models, generation of embeddings and saving the embeddings as pickle files.
+The [`complete_relevance_matrix.py`](./code/complete_relevance_matrix.py) script uses the RELISH Tokenized npy file as input and supports the generation and training of Word2Vec models and completing the blank 4 column wide [relevance matrix](./data/relevance_WMD_blank.tsv) with the relevant Word Mover's Closeness scores for each pmid pair.

-The script consists of two main functions `generateWord2VecModel` and `generateDocumentEmbeddings`.

-`generateWord2VecModel` : This function creates a Word2vec model using the provided sentences and the inputer hyper parameter.

-`generateDocumentEmbeddings` :  This function generates document embeddings from titles and abstracts using Word2Vec and centroid calculations.
-It can utilize either an existing or a default pretrained model for word embeddings and saves the results as .npy or .pkl files based on the specified format.

 ## Getting Started 🧑‍💻